haidangnng/html5-prep/Introduction.md

 - You will want to get as much hands-on practice as possible.

 # SOFTWARES USED
-- Visual Studio Code: but any other IDE or Code Editor is fine.
+- Visual Studio Code: but any other IDE or Code Editor is good for this course.